-She also thinks the gardens were located in the ancient city of Nineveh, near the current-day city of Mosul, Iraq.
-On top of that, she believes the gardens were constructed in the seventh century B.C., nearly a hundred years earlier than scholars had originally thought.
+She also thinks the gardens were located in the ancient city of Nineveh, near the modern-day city of Mosul, Iraq.
+On top of that, she also believes the gardens were constructed in the 7th century B.C., nearly a hundred years earlier than scholars had originally thought.

 If Dalley’s theory is correct, that means the hanging gardens were constructed in Assyria, which is about 300 miles north of where ancient Babylon used to be.

-Interestingly enough, excavations near Mosul do back up Dalley’s claims.
-Archaeologists uncovered evidence of a huge bronze screw that could have moved water from the Euphrates River into the gardens.
-They also discovered an inscription that said the screw delivered water to the city.
+Interestingly enough, excavations near Mosul do appear to back up Dalley’s claims.
+Archaeologists uncovered evidence of a huge bronze screw that could have helped moved water from the Euphrates River into the gardens.
+They also discovered an inscription that said the screw helped deliver water to the city.